bitnami/charts/bitnami/nats/README.md

 <!--- app-name: NATS -->

-# Bitnami package for NATS
+# Bitnami Secure Images Helm chart for NATS

 NATS is an open source, lightweight and high-performance messaging system.
 It is ideal for distributed systems and supports modern cloud architectures and pub-sub, request-reply and queuing models.